Type ‘professional bull rider’ into Seek and you’ll be hard pressed to return many results.

 It takes a certain breed of cowboy or girl to sit in the saddle of the world’s most dangerous job – even if it’s only an eight-second shift.

-But when the Mount Isa Mines Rodeo rolls around each year for three days every August, the town is flooded with cattle whisperers looking to kick up dust and crack their whips to reach rodeo fame and glory.
+But when the Mount Isa Mines Rodeo rolls around each year for four days every August, the town is flooded with cattle whisperers looking to kick up dust and crack their whips to reach rodeo fame and glory.